aj-naik/Emotion-Music-Recommendation/README.md

 # Current condition:
 The entire project works perfectly fine.
 Live detection gives good frame rates due to multithreading.

-# Features:
-- Real time expression detection and song recommendations.
-- Playlists fetched from Spotify using API.
-- Neumorphism UI for website.

 # Project Components:
 - Spotipy is a module for establishing connection to and getting tracks from Spotify using Spotipy wrapper.